 Not only is getting outside to enjoy nature allowed, but it’s encouraged – nature has a way of restoring the soul.
 A number of outdoor recreation activities are approved to be open and available at this time.
 If you are partaking in them, please be mindful of others while recreating outdoors, bring your personal protective equipment, and keep an eye out for these signs along the way to remind you of best practices.

-Outdoor activities including hiking, biking and running are acceptable as long as safe, physical distancing of 6 feet or more is maintained.
+Outdoor activities are acceptable as long as safe, physical distancing of 6 feet or more is maintained.
 Please be mindful of crowds along popular trails.
 Don’t congregate at trail heads.
 Pick wide trails vs. single track, and loop trails vs. out-and-back trails.
-For trail information, visit Placer County Trails (the California side of Lake Tahoe) and Washoe County Trails (the Nevada side of Lake Tahoe).
+Managed facilities requiring tickets will have limited indoor operations and many will only be offering online ticket sales.

 Casinos in Nevada

 Casinos were given clearance to reopen in Nevada beginning on June 4th.
 They are implementing a number of modifications to proceed forward.
 Many will have reduced occupancies along with stringent cleaning procedures.
-Guests should expect to be limited to three players at blackjack and other table games, four players at roulette, and six players at a craps table.
-Some resorts plan to disinfect dice between shooters, clean chips periodically and change card decks frequently.
+Guests should expect limited numbers of players at table games.
+Some resorts plan to disinfect dice between shooters, clean chips periodically and change card decks frequently

 Tahoe Area Rapid Transit (TART) is operating on reduced services.
 Routes are subject to change so passengers should utilize the Transit NextBus app for real-time arrival information.
 Passengers must load through the rear door when possible.
 Please adhere to physical distancing requests and riders are strongly encouraged to wear masks.